 With this in mind, if you experience ADHD paralysis, you likely avoid daunting activities altogether and favor activities that provide immediate satisfaction and stimulation.

-When one experiences ADHD paralysis, they’re actually experiencing some level of anxiety.
+When one experiences ADHD paralysis, they actually experience some level of anxiety.
 Your brain will perceive daunting tasks as a threat and respond in the same manner as it does to other fears; with fight or flight.

-ADHD freeze is ultimately your brain taking the flight method in order to distance yourself from stress.
+ADHD freeze is ultimately your brain taking the flight method to distance yourself from stress.
 With that said, you may react to an overwhelming situation by:

-Regardless of your reaction, all three can leave you with ADHD freeze and result in the following ADHD paralysis symptoms in adults:
+Regardless of your reaction, all three can leave you with ADHD freeze and result in the following paralysis symptoms:

-• Choice Paralysis – Feeling an overwhelming sensation to too many choices or necessary decisions.
+- Choice Paralysis – Feeling like you have too many choices or necessary decisions.

-• Task Paralysis – Lack motivation to complete mundane tasks and avoiding these through procrastination.
+- Task Paralysis – Lack of motivation to complete mundane tasks and avoid these through procrastination.

 ADHD Paralysis vs Procrastination